sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/introduction.md

     ![SparkFun Simultaneous RFID Reader - M7E Hecto](https://cdn.sparkfun.com/r/600-600/assets/parts/2/5/0/6/2/WRL-24738-Simultaneous-RFID-Reader-Feature.jpg)
     </figure></a>

 -   The M7E Hecto is a Ultra-High Frequency (UHF) RFID reader from JADAK<sup>&copy;</sup> capable of reading multiple tags simultaneously at up to 150 tags per second and can also write data to tags.
-The M7E Nano can read tags from several feet away (up to 16 feet in our testing!) with the proper antenna, conditions and device settings.
+The M7E Hecto can read tags from several feet away (up to 16 feet in our testing!) with the proper antenna, conditions and device settings.
 This board includes a USB-C connector and CH340C USB to UART converter to quickly connect the board to a computer and read tags with no soldering required.

     Along with the USB-C connector, the Simultaneous RFID Reader 3.3V has a 0.1"-spaced PTH header for connecting it to an external converter or to a 3.3V microcontroller of your choice to use it with the SparkFun Simultaneous RFID Tag Reader Library.
 A 2-way switch on the board allows for easy switching between the included communication interfaces.